cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 ### Example use of the third-party API

 Obviously, the third-module registry API provides a lot of data to work with.
 You could essentially create your own version of `https://deno.land/x`.
 This version could be supercharged with information in the API but not found on the Deno Third Party Modules pages.
-Ranking the results be a different characteristic would be interesting or creating your own popularity score algorithm.
+Ranking the results by a different characteristic would be interesting or you could create your own popularity score algorithm.

-I have create a simple prototype that displays the Deno Third Party Modules page showing the top 500 modules and adding the Github star count to each module record.
+I have create a simple prototype that displays the Deno Third Party Modules page data showing the top 500 modules and adding the Github star count to each module record.
 [You can see it in action here](https://3rd-party-api.deno.dev/).

-This page includes a drop-down to sort the 500 results by popularity score, Github star count or a combination of popularity score (weighted 75%) and GH star count (weighted 25%).
+This page includes a drop-down to sort the top 500 results by popularity score, Github star count or a combination of popularity score (weighted 75%) and GH star count (weighted 25%).

 This demo shows one of the many ways the API data could be displayed.
 Graphical renditions would be an interesting option, for instance.